Why Leaving the Ministry May Be An Act of Obedience

 Stepping down from the ministry may be a better way to honor God

-We know a pastor’s father who once was a pastor but left the pastorate due to discouragement.
+We knew a pastor’s father who once was a pastor but left the pastorate due to discouragement.
 Had he stayed, he may have hurt the name of Christ instead of advancing it.
-Likewise, my husband stepped down from the ministry of Sunday school teacher.
-He had two main reasons for His decision.
+Likewise, my husband stepped down from the ministry of Sunday school teacher some years ago now.
+He had two main reasons for this decision.

 Second is because he wanted our family to get the best of him as the one to disciple our family.
 There is a danger in ministry that surfaces when a leader pastors a small extension of the church, say, in a Sunday school setting for instance.
 When he tends to that small flock and neglects the home in order to do so, leadership is now out of order.
 This disorderliness does not bring honor to the family.